 Elterngeld or parental allowance in Germany is a great social benefit for new families.
-Everyone receives this social benefit, regardless if they work or not.
-If you do work, you cannot do so for more than 30 hours per week.
+Everyone receives this social benefit, regardless of whether they work or not.
+If you do work, you cannot do so for more than 32 hours per week.

 You can get up to 1.800 euros a month, and you may receive Elterngeld for up to 24 months.

 The calculation of how long and how much you should plan to get Elterngeld can be a very complex one.

 You can read the official 150 page PDF from the Federal Ministry for Family Affairs, Senior Citizens, Women, and Youth and try to figure it out on your own, or use a tool like dasElterngeld, which can help you jump the bureaucracy and be a lifesaver!